Zenahr/ChordPro2HTML/README.md

 ## Limitations

-Currently only the chord notation is supported when importing PowerChord text.
-It is advisable to remove any other directives before processing with PowerChord2HTML.
+Currently only the chord notation is supported when importing ChordPro text.
+It is advisable to remove any other directives before processing with ChordPro2HTML.

 ## Planned